CSPS-EFPC-DAAN/Design/index.md

 ## Practicum

 Practicum will take place from Monday, May 6 to Friday, May 24.
-More details to come.
+More details coming soon.

 ## Your Responsibilities